mysqld_safe, The Wrapper Around mysqld

 --version

-Some notes about mysqld_multi
+Some notes about mysqld_multi:

-services (e.g using the mysqladmin
+mysqld services (e.g using the mysqladmin program) have the same

 password and username for all the data directories accessed (to the

-database) And make sure that the user has the SHUTDOWN
+mysql database) And make sure that the user has the SHUTDOWN

 privilege!
 If you have many data directories and many different mysql

-databases with different passwords for the MySQL root
+databases with different passwords for the MySQL root user,

-you may want to create a common multi_admin
+you may want to create a common multi_admin user for each using the

 same password (see below).
 Example how to do it: